The following medical facilities will be available at the match venue on match days:

 Cardiac disorders causing sudden death in sport are numerous but one group, cardiomyopathy can be detected by ECG and echocardiography.
 The incidence of cardiomyopathy is 1 in 500.
 These investigations are justified.
 See Section 7.8 below.

 All Players with concussion should be treated as per the adult protocol, which is justified in light of current published information.
-In accordance with IRB Regulation 10.1.2, all Players in this competition diagnosed with concussion will have to be examined by a neurological specialist before being allowed back to train or play.
+In accordance with World Rugby Regulation 10.1.2, all Players in this competition diagnosed with concussion will have to be examined by a neurological specialist before being allowed back to train or play.

 The medical team will only attend to a Player who has been referred by the referee or the doctor of either Team.
 The Player is then under the responsibility of the Match doctor.
 This responsibility ends when the Match doctor considers that the Player is in a fit state to rejoin his Team which he may do either on the pitch or in the dressing rooms, but only once he has informed the Team doctor to which he belongs.